Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 ![](images/asa-deploy-done.png)

-Now the image has been deployed and should now be running lets go to AWS EC2 and find out the outside IP address of our device (NOT OUR MANAGEMENT, which will be the primary IP shown).
+Now the image has been deployed and should now be running lets go to AWS EC2 and find out the outside IP address of our device (NOT the management, which will be the primary IP shown).

 ![](images/get-ip.gif)